matextrem/stonks-api/README.md

 ## API Providers Configuration

 The API is designed to be extendable with multiple providers.
-Currently, it is configured as follows:
+It is configured as follows:

 ```typescript
 export const PROVIDER: ApiProviders =